openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 **A secret.** Your secret is something that other characters probably won't find out about until they've gotten to know you quite well.
 It's also a seed for great adventure that the GM can weave into the campaign.

-<div style="padding-top: 60px;"></div>

 > ##### Example Character Secrets
 > Before Volkor changed his name and began wandering the land as a barbarian sellsword, he was heir to the throne.
 >
 > ---
 >
-> Sir Thomas Tuckburrough served as an assassin for the local thieves guild until a job went bad and he murdered an innocent child--that's when he began his road to the priesthood.
+> Sir Thomas Tuckburrough served as an assassin for the local thieves guild until a job went bad and he murdered an innocent child—that's when he began his road to the priesthood.
 >
 > ---
 >